-The absence of theoretical results, often difficult to obtain, or its extreme complexity that makes its utility doubtful, leads to the search for numerical methods, in particular simulation methods, in the study of queue systems.
+The lack of theoretical results, often difficult to obtain, or its extreme complexity that makes its utility doubtful, leads to the search for numerical methods, in particular simulation methods, in the study of queue systems.

-The objective in this work is to do so for queue systems with infinite servers.
-The most known and studied of these systems is the M / G / ∞ queue.
-For it a lot of results are known and result very clear and simple to use, see for example (Carrillo, 1981), (Ferreira, 2002) and (Ferreira and Andrade, 2009, 2010, 2010a, 2010b, 2011, 2012).
+In this work this is done for queue systems with infinite servers.
+The most famous and studied of these systems is the M / G / ∞ queue.
+For it a lot of results are known and result very clear and simple to use, see for instance (Carrillo, 1981), (Ferreira, 2002) and (Ferreira and Andrade, 2009, 2010, 2010a, 2010b, 2011, 2012).

-One of the situations simulated in this work is related to the consideration of non-Poisson arrivals that is with inter-arrival times not exponential for which there are no analytical results.
+One of the situations simulated here is related to the consideration of non-Poisson arrivals that is: with inter-arrival times not exponential for which there are no analytical results.
 Other results collected are about the busy period1, for Poisson and non-Poisson arrivals.
 In fact any queue system has a sequence of busy periods and idle periods.
 A busy period followed by an idle period is a busy cycle.
 In the study of infinite servers systems busy periods very useful information is, for instance, about the maximum number of customers served simultaneously in a busy period.
 If something is known about this quantity the system may be dimensioned as a finite servers queue.
 As there are not analytical results the simulation is one of the issues to study it.